 Yoga nidra originated from Indian philosophies with roots in Hinduism, Buddhism and Tantrism.
 However, yoga nidra does not live only in the alternative health category.
 Its positive effects on the mind and body are backed by research.
-Around the 1970s, health professionals started studying yoga nidra and its benefits.
-Some recent studies include the benefits of yoga nidra for older adults who face depression symptoms, its healing benefits for survivors of intimate partner violence, and its positive effects on stress in the workplace.
+Around the 1960s, health professionals started studying yoga nidra and its benefits.
+Some recent studies summarized here include the benefits of yoga nidra for managing mental health including anxiety and depression, physical health, insomnia and more.
 No one can roll their eyes at that.

 The practice helps to balance and neutralize stressors by absorbing them into our body and mind, then releasing them.
 Sounds like our Nollapelli sheets which regulate moisture, temperature, and friction at night for healthier skin and better sleep.
 “We are not impermeable; our skin is not impermeable,” said Katie.
 “Our job in yoga nidra meditation is to let it come in and let it come out, and not attach to it.”
 Accepting the day’s stressors, but not connecting to them, gives us a sense of freedom.
 Freedom is calming.
 It sets the stage for quality sleep and allows us to accept exactly who we are at that moment.

 Yoga nidra is a practice, 30 minutes to find deep relaxation in your mind, body, and soul.
 Katie specializes in iRest® Yoga Nidra, a 10-step protocol outlined below:

 - Connect to Your Heartfelt Desire